gargvishesh/druid/docs/multi-stage-query/index.md

 in the name of the extension.
 The name comes from Mercury’s winged sandals, representing the exchange of data between servers.

-## Requirements
+## Prerequisites

-To use multi-stage query engine, make sure you meet the following requirements:
+To use the multi-stage query engine, make sure you meet the following requirements:

 - An Imply Enterprise Hybrid cluster that runs version 2022.01 STS or later.
 Imply recommends using the latest STS version.
 Note that the feature isn't available in an LTS release yet.
-- A license that has an entitlement for multi-stage query engine.
-The snippet `talaria` should be listed in the `features` section of your license string.
+- A license that has an entitlement for the multi-stage query engine.
+The `features` section of your license string must contain the `talaria` snippet.

 ## Setup

-Turning multi-stage query engine on is a two part process that involves [enabling the feature in Imply Manager](#enable-multi-stage-query-engine) and then [loading the UI](#load-the-ui).
+Turning the multi-stage query engine on is a two-part process that involves [enabling the feature in Imply Manager](#enable-multi-stage-query-engine) and then [loading the UI](#load-the-ui).

 ### Enable multi-stage query engine

-In Imply Manager, perform the following steps to enable multi-stage query engine:
+In Imply Manager, perform the following steps to enable the multi-stage query engine:

 1. Go to **Clusters > Manage** for the cluster you want to enable the feature on.
-Multi-stage query engine is enabled on each cluster .
+You enable the multi-stage query engine on each cluster .
 2. Go to **Setup** and expand the **Advanced config** options.
 3. Add the following custom extensions: